kamilsdz/kamilsdz.github.io/about.md

 ## Hello!
 It's nice that you are here!

-I am Ruby developer, since 2018 professionally associated with Ruby on Rails.
+Ruby developer, since 2018 professionally associated with Ruby on Rails.
-I don't like stagnation, I love to learn about new technologies.
-Author of few commercial projects, motoring enthusiast.
+Author of a few commercial projects, motoring enthusiast ♥

 ![_config.yml]({{ site.baseurl }}/images/me.png)
 {: style="text-align: center;"}